bitboxer/imdbrss/README.md

 npm start
 ```

-The rss feed will be reachable under `localhost:4000/rss/{{IMDB User ID}}`.
+The rss feed will be reachable under `localhost:4000/rss/{{IMDb User ID}}`.

-To get your imdb user id go to your ratings and check for this part of the url:
+To get your IMDb user id go to your ratings and check for this part of the url:

 ```
 http://www.imdb.com/user/ur7019649/ratings